Sherman White (American football)

-Sherman Eugene White (born October 6, 1948) is a former American football defensive lineman who played in the National Football League between 1972 and 1983.
-He was selected by the Cincinnati Bengals in the first round with the second overall pick in the 1972 NFL Draft out of the University of California, Berkeley.
+Sherman Eugene White (born October 6, 1948) is an American former professional football player who was a defensive lineman in the National Football League (NFL) from 1972 to 1983.
+He was selected by the Cincinnati Bengals in the first round with the second overall pick in the 1972 NFL draft out of the University of California, Berkeley.

 White played four seasons with the Cincinnati Bengals, before White moved to the Buffalo Bills to replace the person whom the Bills had selected first overall in the same draft: Walt Patulski, who was mired in a squabble with Bills head coach Lou Saban.
 White went on to play eight seasons with the Bills before retiring.